-The application period for the 2020-2021 Farm to School Child Nutrition Grant is closed.
+The application period for the 2020–2021 Farm to School Child Nutrition Grant is closed.
 View the Request for Applications here, and subscribe to our newsletter to be notified when the application is open.

 The purpose of this grant is to help schools and early childcare providers develop farm to school programs that will sustain relationships with local farmers and producers, enrich the educational experience of students, improve the health of Vermont children, and enhance Vermont's agricultural economy.

 Schools and early care providers are best able to achieve these goals when they take a holistic approach and incorporate the 3 C’s of Farm to School: Cafeteria (food program), Classroom, and Community.
 Together, the 3 C’s support healthy children, healthy agriculture, and healthy communities.

 The following entities are eligible to apply for this grant:

 - Vermont registered or licensed early care providers, or a consortium of early care providers